Pratik-sys/foodCamps/README.md

-# The Full Stack(Mongo-Express-Node) Application.
+# foodCamps

-A Dynamic Web Application used to add and Explore new places. <br>
+- A Dynamic Web Application used to add and Explore new places.
-Location and reviews are added to create a better user experience.
+- Its M-E-N(MongoDB-Express-Nodejs) application.